Ross65536/adc-middleware-frontend/README.md

 3. Disable CORS in browser

-For firefox you can [use](https://addons.mozilla.org/en-US/firefox/addon/cors-everywhere/)
+For firefox you can use [this extension](https://addons.mozilla.org/en-US/firefox/addon/cors-everywhere/)

 ### Development